maeldonoso/alternative-futures/README.md

 ### Author

-This application was created by Maël Donoso using Ruby on Rails, as a project for the École Polytechnique Fédérale de Lausanne.
+This application was created by Maël Donoso using Ruby on Rails, initially as a project for the École Polytechnique Fédérale de Lausanne.

 ## Implemented technologies